What you need to know about Dave Ramsey sinking funds

 A sinking fund is a saving strategy that is used to make future purchases by saving small amounts over a set period of time.

-You can use a sinking fund to save up for anything from vehicle registration fees to a new washing machine to a family vacation.
-You choose those expenses that you want to save for systematically, based on your financial obligations, values and goals.
+You can use sinking fund money to pay for planned expenses, such as vehicle registration fees, a new washing machine, or even a dream vacation.
+You choose those annual expenses that you want to save for systematically, based on your financial obligations, values and goals.

 A sinking fund may sound a lot like an emergency fund or a savings account, but they aren’t exactly the same.
 Let’s go over the differences between both.